The Everly Brothers: Early career (1940s-1950s)

 Atkins introduced the Everly Brothers to Wesley Rose, of Acuff-Rose music publishers.
 Rose told them he would secure them a recording deal if they signed to Acuff-Rose as songwriters.
-They signed in late 1956, and in 1957 Rose introduced them to Archie Bleyer, who was looking for artists for his Cadence Records.
+They signed in late 1956, and in 1957, Rose introduced them to Archie Bleyer, who was looking for artists for his Cadence Records.
 The Everlys signed and made a recording in February 1957.
 "Bye Bye Love" had been rejected by 30 other acts.
-Their record reached No. 2 on the pop charts, behind Elvis Presley's "(Let Me Be Your) Teddy Bear", and No. 1 on the country and No. 5 on the R&B charts.
+Their record reached number two on the pop charts, behind Elvis Presley's "(Let Me Be Your) Teddy Bear", and number one on the country and number five on the rhythm and blues charts.
 The song, by Felice and Boudleaux Bryant, became the Everly Brothers' first million-seller.

 Working with the Bryants, they had hits in the United States and the United Kingdom, the biggest being "Wake Up Little Susie", "All I Have to Do Is Dream", "Bird Dog", and "Problems".
-The Everlys, though they were largely interpretive artists, also succeeded as songwriters, especially with Don's "(Till) I Kissed You", which hit No. 4 on the US pop charts.
+The Everlys, though they were largely interpretive artists, also succeeded as songwriters, especially with Don's "(Till) I Kissed You", which hit number four on the US pop charts.

 The brothers toured with Buddy Holly in 1957 and 1958.
-According to Holly's biographer Philip Norman, they were responsible for persuading Holly and the Crickets to change their outfits from Levi's and T-shirts to the Everlys' Ivy League suits.
+According to Holly's biographer Philip Norman, they were responsible for persuading Holly and the Crickets to change their outfits from Levis and T-shirts to the Everlys' Ivy League suits.
 Don said Holly wrote and composed "Wishing" for them.
 "We were all from the South", Phil observed of their commonalities.
 "We'd started in country music."
 Although some sources say Phil Everly was one of Holly's pallbearers in February 1959, Phil said in 1986 that he attended the funeral and sat with Holly's family, but was not a pallbearer.
 Don did not attend, saying, "I couldn't go to the funeral.
 I couldn't go anywhere.
 I just took to my bed."